bertvv/ansible-role-drupal/README.md

 # Ansible role `drupal`

-An Ansible role for PURPOSE.
-Specifically, the responsibilities of this role are to:

--
+An Ansible role for installing Drupal on RHEL/CentOS 7.
+Remark that Drupal is installed from the package repository (EPEL), not from the Drupal project itself.

 ## Requirements